vyskoczilova/add-anchor-links/readme.txt

 == Frequently asked questions ==

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/add-anchor-links).

 = I want to use the latest files.
 How can I do this? =

 Use the GitHub Repo rather than the WordPress Plugin.
 Do as follows: